(hye droks ee KLOR oh kwin)

 • Experienced physician: [US Boxed Warning]: Should be prescribed by physicians familiar with its use.

-CBC at baseline and periodically; liver function.
-Ophthalmologic exam at baseline and at least every 3 months during prolonged therapy (including visual acuity, slit-lamp, fundoscopic, and visual field exam); muscle strength (especially proximal, as a symptom of neuromyopathy) during long-term therapy
+CBC at baseline and periodically; liver function; muscle strength (especially proximal, as a symptom of neuromyopathy) during long-term therapy

 Hydroxychloroquine can be detected in the cord blood at delivery in concentrations similar to those in the maternal serum (Costedoat-Chalumeau 2002).
 In animal reproduction studies with chloroquine, accumulation in fetal ocular tissues was observed and remained for several months following drug elimination from the rest of the body.
 Based on available human data, an increased risk of fetal ocular toxicity has not been observed following maternal use of hydroxychloroquine, but additional studies are needed to confirm (Osadchy 2011).